 Marketing Automation can take the basic tasks off a marketers to-do list (personalising emails, thanking newsletter sign-ups, etc.), freeing up their days to spend on more vital things like nurturing important leads at the end of the sales funnel or creating new campaigns.

 “Marketing automation tools are great for saving time.
-Prioritization is something many startup founders struggle with so utilizing automation tools for more trivial tasks like push notifications and email marketing is always helpful.”
+Prioritisation is something many startup founders struggle with so utilising automation tools for more trivial tasks like push notifications and email marketing is always helpful.”
 Carissa Lintao, Apptuitive

 “It can take a lot of the donkey work out of the process by automating the mundane, time consuming tasks.
 However, in my experience, there is no substitute for the human touch.”
 Mark Haslam, Loud Mouth Media Ltd

 As mentioned above by Mark, yes, marketing automation is great for straightforward tasks, but that does not mean you can ignore the human touch.
 By allowing a marketing automation tool to take care of the basic tasks you can put your time and energy into engaging with current users and nurturing important leads personally and in real time.